-This chapter describes how to set up a printer and to make the printer accessible to systems on the network with Solaris Print Manager.
+This chapter describes how to set up a printer and to make the printer accessible to systems on the network by using Solaris Print Manager.

-For information on the procedures associated with setting up printers with Solaris Print Manager, see "Setting Up Printing (Task Map)" on page 49.
+For information on the procedures associated with setting up printers by using Solaris Print Manager, see "Setting Up Printing (Task Map)" on page 57.